Last updated: December 2025

 Data Minimization and Purpose Limitation of Data Processing: The California Privacy Laws require a Business to ensure its collection, use, retention, and sharing of personal information shall be reasonably necessary and proportionate to achieve the purposes for which the personal information was collected or processed, or for another disclosed purpose that is compatible with the context in which the personal information was collected, and not further processed in a manner that is incompatible with those purposes.

-Opt-out Mechanism: The Business must allow consumers to opt out of: (i) sales or sharing its personal information via a "Do Not Sell or Share My Personal Information" link; and (ii) limit the Business's use and disclosure of their sensitive personal information via a "Limit the Use of My Sensitive Personal Information" link.
-The California Privacy Laws require that a Business that sells or shares personal information recognize and process any opt-out preference signal sent by a platform, technology, or mechanism on behalf of the consumer for this purpose.
+Opt-out Mechanism: A Business must allow consumers to opt out of: (i) sales or sharing its personal information via a "Do Not Sell or Share My Personal Information" link; and (ii) limit the Business's use and disclosure of their sensitive personal information via a "Limit the Use of My Sensitive Personal Information" link.
+The California Privacy Laws require that a Business selling or sharing personal information recognize and process any opt-out preference signal sent by a platform, technology, or mechanism on behalf of the consumer for this purpose.

 5. Consumer Rights: